A Guide to Managing Product Attributes of Your eCommerce Store

 In this Article

 Product attributes vary from one to another as much as people are different from each other.
 Does that seem weird?
-Just think of your product attributes in terms of the features or properties that make your product what it is.
-Features like color, packaging, capacity, size, weight, and anything else that distinguishes a product tend to be different.
+Just think of your product attributes in terms of the features or properties that make your product unique.
+Features like color, packaging, capacity, size, weight, and other physical attributes that distinguish a product tend to differ.
+Accurate product descriptions that detail these attributes on your product page can influence potential customers’ purchasing decisions.

 Your product attributes will definitely affect your consumers’ purchase decisions.
-Consumers considering the product attributes highlighted on your site as unique can be the difference between you and the competition.
-You can turn a prospect into a loyal customer if they think these unique features are valuable.
+Consumers consider the product attributes highlighted on your product page or site to be unique, which can be the difference between you and the competition.
+You can turn a prospect into a loyal customer if they think these unique features and benefits are valuable.

 You need to understand your target customers and the preferences they have for certain product attributes.
 This will dictate the best way to satisfy them in line with their budget.
 The issue of price comes into play here.
 Some product attributes can only be attained within a particular price range.